 Singing Behind Screens (2003)

-It is a 2003 film directed by the director Ermanno Olmi, starring Hiroshi Abe, Béatrice Romand and Jacques Gamblin.
+It is a 2003 historical movie directed by the director Ermanno Olmi, starring Hiroshi Abe, Béatrice Romand and Jacques Gamblin.
 The film is an international co-production between Italy, France and Japan, and was presented in competition at the 2003 Cannes Film Festival.

 The plot of the film takes place during the Meiji era of Japan in the 19th century.
 The story follows a young Japanese medical student, Muzuki, who is sent to a remote island in Japan to assist the local doctor.
 While on the island, Muzuki meets a young French woman named Alice, who lives with her father, a well-known artist.
 Muzuki falls in love with Alice, but has to deal with the difficulties of an intercultural relationship and the political tensions that are emerging in Japan at the time.